 Berry said that as part of the project, the front steps of the church are proposed to be removed to ensure accessibility for all.
 “We believe these were the original steps,” she said, but the step configuration has been “altered significantly” over the years.

-The removal of the vestry and boiler building will also allow for vehicular access, and the team is proposal between 18 and 22 parking spaces for the 26 units, which will be located where the current social hall and worship area is.
-She said this allows for the ability to do stacking parking or an automated system for parking.
+The removal of the vestry and boiler building will also allow for vehicular access, and the team is proposing between 18 and 22 parking spaces for the 26 units, which will be located where the current social hall and worship area is.
+She said this allows for the ability to do stacked parking or an automated system for parking.

 Tony Hsiao of Finegold Alexander spoke more about the architectural portion of the proposal, including the new addition and proposed color scheme for the changes to be made.